Federal Loan Rollout Has Colorado Small Business Owners Worried: 'It Has Consumed My Life'

-Denver (CBS4) – With the Federal Payroll Protection Program loan program off to a rocky start, small businesses in Colorado are doubting if relief will ever come their way.
+Denver (CBS4) – With the Federal Paycheck Protection Program loan program off to a rocky start, small businesses in Colorado are doubting if relief will ever come their way.

 “I have never felt more helpless in my life,” said Tine Lovelace, the owner of the Denver Woodhouse Day Spa.
 “My whole world has just been shaken up from this.
 My whole role has changed.
 It has consumed my life just trying to prepare for this.”